milindsingh/magento2-grumphp/README.md

   Goto the module directory and Run: `php vendor/bin/grumphp git:init` or `grumphp git:init`

-3. GrumPHP is a task runner and all task needs to be defined via `grumphp.yml` file in the module directory (`app/code/MyVendor/MyModule`).
+3. GrumPHP is a task runner and all task needs to be defined via `grumphp.yml` file in the module directory (`app/code/MyVendor/MyModule`) for module level configuration.
  Use the below example to start with:

 ```yaml